chromy/essence/README.rst

 -----

-You can use :code:`py.test` to run the tests for just the current Python environment or :code:`python setup.py test` to run tox as well as various other pre-release tests.
+You can use :code:`py.test` to run the tests for just the current Python environment or :code:`tox` to perform more comprehensive testing.